IsaacBevis123/Dumb-Smart-Outlet-Timer/README.md

     - <img src="./Images/Relay.jpg" width="300">
 - (2) colored LEDs
 - (2) 220 - 500 ohm resistors
-- A fuze and fuze holder (use one that is the same or less amperage than your relay can handle)
+- A fuse and fuse holder (use one that is the same or less amperage than your relay can handle)
-    - My relay is rated for 10 amps at 120volts so I used a 10 amp fuze.
+    - My relay is rated for 10 amps at 120volts so I used a 10 amp fuse.
 - Old power surge protector (doesn't have to work, but make sure it is big enough to fit all parts inside)
-- Sacraficial wall charger
+- Sacrificial wall charger
     - Be sure it can supply a variable load at steady voltage
-    - the Pico's onboard power circut can handle anywhere from 1.8v to 5.5v
+    - the Pico's onboard power circuit can handle anywhere from 1.8v to 5.5v
-    - Note: add a Schottky diode if you plan on having both usb power and VSYS power feeding simultaniously
+    - Note: add a Schottky diode if you plan on having both usb power and VSYS power feeding simultaneously
-- A few feet of medium guage wire
+- A few feet of medium gauge wire
-    - make sure it is the correct guage, rated for at least the same amperage as the fuze and relay
+    - make sure it is the correct gauge, rated for at least the same amperage as the fuse and relay
-    - idealy in black, white, and green for North American standard
+    - ideally in black, white, and green for North American standard
-- Smaller guage wire
+- Smaller gauge wire
 - Solder
 - Heat shrink
 - Soldering Iron